Quick start

 To install

-GWCelery uses Poetry for packaging, dependency tracking, and virtual environment management; and the poetry-dynamic-versioning plugin for synchronizing the package’s version number with Git tags.
+GWCelery uses uv for packaging, dependency tracking, and virtual environment management; and the setuptools-scm plugin for synchronizing the package’s version number with Git tags.
 First, install these two tools if you do not already have them.

-1. Run the following command to install Poetry using the recommended method:
+1. Run the following command to install uv using the recommended method:

 3. Run these commands to clone the GWCelery git repository: